capnproto/capnproto/security-advisories/2017-04-17-0-apple-clang-elides-bounds-check.md

 standard.
 As a result, the compiler is allowed to assume that the addition on the first line never overflows.
-Since `farPointer.offset` is an unsigned number, the compiler is able to conclude that `target < segmentStart` always evaluates true.
+Since `farPointer.offset` is an unsigned number, the compiler is able to conclude that `target < segmentStart` always evaluates false.
 Thus, the compiler removes this part of the check.
 Unfortunately, in the case of overflow, this is exactly the part of the check that we need.